awsdocs/amazon-codeguru-reviewer-user-guide/doc_source/troubleshooting.md

 1. In the navigation pane, choose **Reviewer**, and then choose **Repositories** to navigate to the **Repositories** page\.
 This page lists all the associated repositories and their statuses\.

-1. Select the association you want to see status details for\.
+1. Select the association for which you want to see status details\.

-1. Go to the **Action** list and choose **View repository details**\.
+1. From the **Action** list, choose **View repository details**\.
 A small window opens with information about the repository and the association status\.

 You can also use the AWS CLI or the AWS SDK\.
 First, call `ListRepositoryAssociations` to find the association ID, then call `DescribeAssociation`\.